webdev-Sachin/React-Calculator/README.md

-This is React calclaytor app made by using React Js technology.
+This is React calculator app made by using React Js technology.